KBOO

-KBOO is a non-profit organization, listener-funded FM Community radio station broadcasting from Portland, Oregon.
-The station's mission is to serve groups in its listening area who are underrepresented on other local radio stations and to provide access to the airwaves for people who have unconventional or controversial tastes and points of view.
-It broadcasts 24 hours a day, seven days a week, and has been on the air since 1968.
+KBOO (90.7 MHz) is a non-commercial, listener-supported, community radio station in Portland, Oregon.
+It airs an eclectic radio format, with a small paid staff and scores of volunteers.
+The studios are on SE 8th Avenue, in a converted warehouse in inner Southeast Portland, purchased in 1982.
+The mission is to serve groups that are underrepresented on other local radio stations and to provide access to the airwaves for people who have unconventional or controversial tastes and points of view.

-KBOO is supported financially by donations from members and a small endowment.
-As of February 2022, the station had about 9,200 members.
-The station runs pledge drives twice each year.
-The annual KBOO budget in 2022 was about $900,000.

-The station is run by eleven paid staff members and several hundred volunteers.
-Its offices and broadcast studios are in a converted warehouse in inner Southeast Portland, purchased in 1982.
-Its main transmitter power output is 10,000 watts (approximately 26,500 watts after antenna gain) in Portland; KBOO also has two repeater stations – in Philomath, Oregon (at 104.3 FM) and the Columbia River Gorge (at 91.9 FM)—which extend its broadcast area to include the Columbia River Gorge and most of the Willamette Valley.
+KBOO is a Class C1 FM station, heard around much of Northwest Oregon and Southwest Washington.
+It has an effective radiated power (ERP) of 26,500 watts, with its transmitter on SW Fairmont Court on Portland's West Hills.
+KBOO is also heard on two FM translators: in Philomath, Oregon at 104.3 FM and in Hood River, along the Columbia River Gorge, at 91.9 FM.

 History

-Early Days (1964–1971)
+Building the station (1964–1968)

-A group of Portlanders organized themselves as Portland Listener Supported Radio in 1964.
-They approached Lorenzo Milam, a former volunteer at Pacifica Radio's KPFA, who helped start KRAB, a now-defunct community station in Seattle.
+A group of Portlanders, unsatisfied with the choices offered by local radio stations, organized themselves as "Portland Listener Supported Radio" in 1964.
+They approached Lorenzo Milam, a former volunteer at Pacifica Radio's KPFA in Berkeley, who helped start KRAB, a now-defunct community station in Seattle.

 Milam agreed to help them organize a station, and after a series of meetings, Portland Listener Supported Radio applied for a license for a Portland radio station.
-In time, Milam helped several other communities start their own stations, including KCHU, WAIF, WORT, KDNA, KTAO, and KUSP.
+In time, Milam helped several other communities start their stations, including KCHU, WAIF, WORT, KDNA, KTAO, and KUSP.

 Milam asked KRAB volunteer David Calhoun if he'd be willing to help organize the new station in Portland.
-Calhoun, an ex-monk and third-year medical student, packed his VW with a transmitter from Seattle, and moved south.
+Calhoun, an ex-monk and third-year medical student, packed his VW with a transmitter from Seattle and moved south.

-Sleeping on couches and bumming meals, Calhoun and other volunteers including Gray Haertig (who continues to volunteer to this day) put together what was needed for a community radio station.
-A basement room was donated on Third and Salmon Streets, in downtown Portland.
+Sleeping on couches and struggling to find meals, Calhoun and other volunteers including Fray Haertig (who continues to volunteer currently) put together the resources needed for a community radio station.
+A basement room was donated on Third Street and Salmon Street in downtown Portland.
 The space was barely big enough for two tape recorders, one turntable, and Calhoun.
 A diverse mix of about thirty volunteers came together to help out, including society women, movement radicals, professional broadcast engineers, and musicians.